-There are no transactions with the Board other than their aggregated remuneration for services as Directors as disclosed in the Directors' Remuneration Report on pages 16 and 17 and as set out in note 2 to the financial statements.
-None of the Directors has any interest in the ordinary shares of the Company.
+There are no other transactions with the Board other than aggregated remuneration for services as Directors as disclosed in the Directors' Remuneration Report on pages 15 and 16, and as set out in note 2 to the financial statements.

+The Directors interests in the ordinary shares of the Company are disclosed in he Board of Directors' Governance Report.

-There were fees of £251,541 (2019: £82,541) due to current Directors at the year-end (as noted in the Directors Remuneration Report on page 16).
+There were fees of £59,950 (2020: £251,541) due to current Directors at the year-end.